 Shareholders and Annual General Meeting

-Our shareholders exercise their rights at the annual general meeting.
+Our shareholders exercise their rights at the Annual General Meeting.
 The Annual General Meeting passes resolutions, inter alia, on the appropriation of profits, on the approval of the actions of the Supervisory Board and Executive Board, as well as on the election of the annual auditor or any changes to the articles of association.
 Shareholders may exercise their voting right in person.
-Shareholders who are unable to attend the annual general meeting personally are given the opportunity of exercising their voting right by proxy through an authorised person of their choice or by transfer of proxy to a representative of the group who will act as per their instructions.
+Shareholders who are unable to attend the Annual General Meeting personally are given the opportunity of exercising their voting right by proxy through an authorised person of their choice or by transfer of proxy to a representative of the group who will act as per their instruction.

 We strive to ensure that our corporate communication offers the best possible transparency and relevance for all stakeholders, such as shareholders, capital lenders, business partners and employees, as well as for the general public.

 Shareholders and potential investors can obtain information at any time on the current situation of the company from the Internet.
 Any interested party may subscribe to an electronic newsletter on our website, which reports the latest news from the group.
 Press releases, business and quarterly reports, as well as a detailed financial calendar in both German and English are published on our website.